Nmaster88/crypto-report-csv-tool/README.md

 The Crypto Report CSV Tool is a command-line utility for generating CSV reports from cryptocurrency transaction data.
 It simplifies the process of analyzing and organizing transaction information for tax reporting, portfolio management, or other purposes.

+## Important

+Looking for colaborators, to help build a tool that helps with getting track of gains or losses from csv reports from exchanges.
+This is important because it helps keep track of information that the exchange doesn't provide out of the box and for taxing purposes.

 ## Features

 - **CSV Report Generation:** Easily generate CSV reports from cryptocurrency transaction data files.